HalestormAI/UnderControlSysMon/README.md

 CORS exceptions through the middleware.
 This is done by passing a list of allowable domains to the `--cors-origins` flag.
 If no origins are provided, the CORS middleware will not be enabled.

+## Socket Connection
+There is now a socket interface, using SocketsIO, under the namespace "/stats".

+Upon connection, the server will log the connection and start a periodic timer to query the system stats.
+Once the last device disconnects, the timer stops to ensure we don't gather stats when not needed.

+This runs independently to the HTTP GET endpoint.